jv-patel/ai-tools-hub/README.md

 Because every page is a single static file, deployment is a one-step upload:

-- **GitHub Pages** â€” push the files to a repository and enable Pages (Settings â†’ Pages â†’ Branch: `main`, folder: `/root`)
-- **Netlify / Vercel** â€” drag and drop the folder onto the dashboard
+ **GitHub Pages* push the files to a repository and enable Pages (Settings â†’ Pages  Branch: `main`, folder: `/root`) **Netlify / Vercel* drag and drop the folder onto the dashboard
-- Any static host â€” just copy the files up, no build command needed
+- Any static host  just copy the files up, no build command needed

 ## Data notes

 - All 50 tools are real, publicly known AI products, with original one-sentence descriptions written for this directory.
-- Favorites and theme preference are stored per-browser in `localStorage` â€” they are not synced across devices and will reset if browser data is cleared.
+- Favorites and theme preference are stored per-browser in `localStorage`  they are not synced across devices and will reset if browser data is cleared.
 - Tool "logos" are rendered as colored initials rather than image files, so the site needs zero external image assets to run.

 ## Contact